pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     optvar3 = store(optvar2, 2, 1337)
     optvar4 = store(optvar1, 1, optvar2)
     optvar5 = store(optvar0, 0, optvar1)"""
+        # fails in an annoying way! the resulting
+        # basic block is not in proper SSA form
+        # so printing doesn't work

 .. code:: python
     :emphasize-lines: 13-14